How do we put the Minor Prophets together?

 that we may live before him.

-As we observed above, this verse repeats a key imperative in the Minor Prophets (Return to the Lord!).
+This verse repeats a key imperative in the Minor Prophets (Return to the Lord!).
 At different times and in different ways, each prophet call the people of God to return to God.
 That said, as Fuhr and Yates observe, positive repentance happens very little in Israel’s history.
 Rather, what we see is the downward spiral of sin and judgment.
-As a result, the Minor Prophets look to the future for a coming messiah, a new covenant, and life after death.
+As a result, the Minor Prophets look to the future for a coming messiah, a new covenant, and life after death (see pp. 47–58).

-Reading chronologically, the Minor Prophets, which span over four-hundred years (from the 8th C to the 5th C) report how the Lord tore and struck down Israel, so that he might heal them and bind them up.
+Reading chronologically, the Minor Prophets report how the Lord tore and struck down Israel, so that he might heal them and bind them up.
 In this way, the words of Hosea (stationed as the introductory prophet) explain God’s plan: God will strike his rebellious people down, even unto death, but not without the promise of resurrection (cf. Ps 89:30–33).

 And thus, in these books the overarching plan remains the same.
 He will judge their sin, but on the other side of judgment will be restoration.
 “After two days he will revive us; on the third day he will raise us up, that we may live before him.”
 Therefore, for those who first heard these words, for those who arranged them together, and for us, we are called to the same faithful response: “Let us know; let us press on to know the Lord; his going out is sure as the dawn; he will come to us as the showers, as the spring rains that water the earth” (v.
 3).

 In truth, this is where the Minor Prophets conclude.
 While the earlier books are dark with judgment and death, the book ends with future hope.
 Though the blessings of God has not fully arrived, the light of the Lord is dawning, and spring showers are forthcoming.
 While the people must still “return to the Lord,” the Lord is making plans to return to his people.
-And thus a holistic reading of the Minor Prophets sets us on a course to see the Lord, when he is born in Bethlehem (Micah 5:2), led and foreshadowed by Elijah (Malachi 4:4–6), entering Jerusalem on a donkey (Zech 9:9), ready to make a new covenant (Hosea 3:1–5), one that will bring in the nations (Micah 4:2), one that will bless all people with God’s Holy Spirit (Joel 2:28–32).
+And thus a holistic reading of the Minor Prophets sets us on a course to see the Lord, when he is born in Bethlehem (Mic.
+5:2), led and foreshadowed by Elijah (Mal.
+4:4–6), entering Jerusalem on a donkey (Zech.
+9:9), ready to make a new covenant (Hos.
+3:1–5), one that will bring in the nations (Mic.
+4:2), one that will bless all people with God’s Holy Spirit (Joel 2:28–32).

 In all of this, we see why it is so important to read the Twelve together.
 Read in isolation, we are tempted to despair or dismiss the Minor Prophets when sin and judgment prevail.
 But when we see how these Prophets follow the contours of Israel’s hard history, we learn how to read these books with faith in God and forward-looking hope in the arrival of his Son.
 Even more, because we stand on the other side of Christ’s arrival, we know the rest of the story and the good news to which these Prophets spoke.
 But again, we may miss their message, if we only read them isolation, or worse, if we atomize bits and pieces of their message without following their literary and theological message.